-MIXED USE: The development of mixed-use buildings with a variety of complimentary and integrated uses, such as, but not limited to, residential, retail, restaurant, professional office and personal services, in a compact urban form.
-Mixed-use buildings generally include retail, personal service, restaurant and similar uses located on the first-floor, with residential or professional office uses on the second or third floors above.
+MULTI-PURPOSE: The development of multi-purpose buildings with a variety of complimentary and integrated uses, such as, but not limited to, residential, retail, restaurant, professional office and personal services, in a compact urban form.
+Multi-purpose buildings generally include retail, personal service, restaurant and similar uses located on the first-floor, with residential or professional office uses on the second or third floors above.